1995 DFB-Pokal final

 The 1995 DFB-Pokal Final decided the winner of the 1994–95 DFB-Pokal, the 52nd season of Germany's premier knockout football cup competition.
 It was played on 24 June 1995 at the Olympiastadion in Berlin.
-Borussia Mönchengladbach won the match 3–0 against VfL Wolfsburg to claim their third cup title.
+Borussia Mönchengladbach won the match 3–0 against VfL Wolfsburg to claim their third cup title, qualifying for the 1995–96 UEFA Cup Winners' Cup and the 1995 DFB-Supercup.

 Route to the final

 The DFB-Pokal was a 64 teams in a single-elimination knockout cup competition.
 There were a total of five rounds leading up to the final.
 Teams were drawn against each other, and the winner after 90 minutes would advance.
 If still tied, 30 minutes of extra time was played.
 If the score was still level, a penalty shoot-out was used to determine the winner.

 Note: In all results below, the score of the finalist is given first (H: home; A: away).